bigscience-workshop/t-zero/examples/README.md

     --dataset_config_name rte \
     --template_name "does this imply" \
     --model_name_or_path bigscience/T0_3B \
-    --output_dir ./debug
+    --output_dir ./debug \
     --parallelize
 ```

 The per epoch evaluation results will be saved as a CSV file in the `output_dir`.
 By default, it trains on the whole dataset.
 Optionally, you can pass `--num_shots` to train it on a random subset of examples.

-Like the zero-shot inferencing [script](../evaluation/run_eval.py), you are expected to provide `dataset_name`, `dataset_config_name`, and `template_name`.
+Like the zero-shot evaluation [script](../evaluation/run_eval.py), you are expected to provide `dataset_name`, `dataset_config_name`, and `template_name`.
 You can find the list of templates per dataset in [this file](../evaluation/template_list.py); these were the templates we used in the T0 paper (and installed if you did `pip install -r requirements`.)
 However, [`promptsource`](https://github.com/bigscience-workshop/promptsource) is being continously updated, so if you don't intend to reproduce the exact results from our paper, you may want to install the latest `promptsource` and call, for example, `DatasetTemplates("super_glue", "rte").all_template_names` to access the new templates.

 ## Distributed Training